Farama-Foundation/Gymnasium/docs/introduction/create_custom_env.md

 -  Observations provide the location of the target and agent.
 -  There are 4 discrete actions in our environment, corresponding to the movements "right", "up", "left", and "down".
 -  The environment ends (terminates) when the agent has navigated to the grid cell where the target is located.
--  The agent is only rewarded when it reaches the target, i.e., the reward is always zero then one when the agent reaches the target.
+-  The agent is only rewarded when it reaches the target, i.e., the reward is one when the agent reaches the target and zero otherwise.

 ## Environment `__init__`